 They say that the small decisions in life have the biggest consequences - for me, it was simply not having proper preparation.
 I didn't know anyone in tech who could teach me.
 And while I had invested thousands in my college education and SAT prep courses, I had completely neglected career prep.

-I'm balancing the playing field.
 It's not right that those who happen to have friends in tech get an unfair advantage who can tell them how to prepare, while those new to the field don't stand a chance.
 The odds are already stacked against you.
+Tech Interview Pro balances the playing field.

-Think about all the time & money that you've invested in your career so far: college, high-school, textbooks, dormitories, studying for exams, studying coding tutorials, coding bootcamps, low-paying internships, dead-end jobs, etc., After all of that hard work, are you really going to risk your future on a silly interview without preparation?
+Think about all the time & money that you've invested in your career so far: college, high-school, textbooks, dormitories, exams, tutorials, coding bootcamps, low-paying internships, dead-end jobs, etc., After all of that hard work, are you really going to risk your future on an interview without proper preparation?
 That's like taking a final exam without studying.

 There is no better investment than in yourself.